davehasagithub/slidewsl/NOTES.md

 ### Customizations

-In order to give the developer full control, this project aims to both provision the WSL2 distro on-demand, and to build all Docker images locally.
+In order to give the developer full control, this project aims to both provision the WSL2 distro on-demand, and to build all images locally.
 To take advantage of customization capabilities:

 - Clone this repo to your Windows host (i.e., safely outside of the WSL2 distro).